 This week’s picture was taken on Sunday when we had roast dinner.
 Poor Chris doesn’t look great but its a picture of the girls so nevermind!

 Last weekend we headed off on a very last minute camping trip down to Chichester.
-We were loaned a brand new tent (a Vango Airbeam Evoque) which we needed to pick up on the way and didn’t arrive until 10pm.
+We were loaned a brand new tent (a Vango Airbeam Evoque) my friends got at a wall tent shop, which we needed to pick up on the way and didn’t arrive until 10pm.
 We had huge amounts of fun, putting up this brand new tent, in the pitch black, with only my car headbeams to light the way.
 However the tent is awesome – did you know you could get fully inflatable tents that don’t require poles?!

 The day was beautiful and the water was really calm, at least until we got out of the main marina area.
 We spent quite a few hours just “driving” around, before mooring up and having some lunch.
 Andrea made a fab spread and I was given a glass of prosecco and wine too.
 It was so relaxing.
 Next we moved the boat slightly and the girls went crabbing off a dock.
 Lily wasn’t really sure she was up for the idea but I persuaded her into it and both of them seemed to enjoy themselves.
 After what seemed like ages, Megan finally caught a crab and Lily freaked out and refused to fish for them after that.
 It was pretty funny.
 We named the crab Kevin and fed him bacon lardons, while trying to catch some more.
 However we were unsuccessful and in the end just placed Kevin back in the water.